Scout

 5.

-Tell what you need to know about pocketknife safety and responsibility.
+Tell what you need to know about using a pocketknife safety and responsibly.
+(See pages 379–381.)

 6.

-With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent’s Guide view the Personal Safety Awareness videos (with your parent or guardian’s permission).*
+With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children from Child Abuse: A Parent's Guide.

 * If your family does not have internet access at home AND you do not have ready internet access at school or another public place or via a mobile device, the Personal Safety Awareness videos portion of this requirement may be waived by your Scoutmaster in consultation with your parent or guardian.